UmaRex01/HookSentry/README.md

 # HookSentry
-HookSentry is a quick & dirty tool for inspecting system DLLs loaded into processes, looking for functions hooked from AV/EDR.
+HookSentry is a simple tool for inspecting system DLLs loaded into processes, looking for functions hooked from AV/EDR.

 It scans for potential hooks in system libraries and provides detailed information about each hook it finds.
 The tool compares the in-memory image of each DLL with its on-disk version, identifies hooked functions, and prints disassembled code to help analyze the changes.

-In addition to scanning individual processes, HookSentry can perform a full scan of all active processes on the system.
-It can also be used to check a specific process or even scan itself for any hooks.
+In addition to scanning a specific process or itself, HookSentry can perform a full scan of all active processes on the system.

-**The tool is only compatible with x64 systems.**
+**The tool is compatible with x64 systems only.**

-## TODO
-HookSentry is still under development!
-Next steps:

-- [x] Perform full system scan
-- [ ] Reduce false positives
-- [ ] Identify jump target

 ## Usage
 ```cmd